 - At the climax of TimeSplitters: Future Perfect, Robot Buddy R-110 is fatally wounded by the Big Bad and in his last moments he laments, "I only wanted to be loved..."
 This runs contrary to his recent activities throughout the last act.

-- Mandatory Touhou example: Koishi Komeiji, the extra boss of Subterranean Animism and the little sister of Satori Komeiji.
-Her kind are mind readers, and sometimes A Mind Is a Terrible Thing to Read, leading her to closing her evil-eye.
+- Mandatory Touhou example: Koishi Komeiji, the Bonus Boss of Subterranean Animism and the little sister of Satori Komeiji.
+Her kind are mind readers, and sometimes A Mind Is a Terrible Thing to Read, leading her to close her evil eye and shut down her conscious mind entirely, leaving only an Empty Shell driven by her subconscious.
 When you fight her, her spellcards are all themed with Freudian psychology, including one that looks phallic.